Mirandeitor/Language_Paper/README.md

   - The I2MC library from Hessels et al., 2016 has been included.
 Please cite the library acordingly if used.

 The data includes:
-  - The fixation files extracted from the I2MC algorithm.
+  - The fixation files extracted from the I2MC algorithm are located in the folder Fixation.
+There are 10 type of slides (5 chair slides and 5 face slides).

+ NOTE: The scripts were customed made for this particular ET data and the code may not be very flexible.
+If you encounter any trouble, don't doubt in contact me at d.lopez@psych.pan.pl